This post may contain affiliate sales links. Please read my disclosure policy.

-These Mississippi Mud Cupcakes are made with a moist chocolate cupcake filled with marshmallow fluff and a fudgy chocolate frosting!
-They are topped off with cookie crumbs, mini marshmallows and chocolate ganache for a decadent and tasty cupcake!
+These Mississippi Mud Cupcakes are made with a moist chocolate cupcake filled with marshmallow fluff & chocolate frosting!
+They are topped with cookie crumbs, mini marshmallows & chocolate ganache for a decadent and tasty cupcake!

 These cupcakes were so fun to make.
 They were inspired by my mom, who found a can of marshmallow fluff in our pantry one day and told me she’d love for me to make something for her with it.
 I did a little quick brainstorming and nothing really came to mind.
 Marshmallow fluff doesn’t just go with anything and it needed to be right.

 Then a couple days later, I was making chocolate cupcakes and ended up making too many.
 I figured it would be a good opportunity to make a fun new chocolate-based cupcake, so I started brainstorming things to make with them.
 Well what would you know – my mind went back to the fluff and these cupcakes were born!
 Perfect!